zephyrproject-rtos/zephyr/doc/kernel_v2/synchronization/events.rst

 An event has the following key properties:

 * An **event handler**, which specifies the action to be taken when the event is signalled.
+The action may instruct the system workqueue to execute a function to process the event, mark the event as pending so it can be later processed by a thread, or ignore the event.

 * An **event pending flag**, which is set if the event is signalled and an event handler function does not consume the signal.